GTPB/ARANGS16/docs/2016-05-11/intro_docker/Worksheet.md

 * List all docker images running on your host
 * Are there any (running) containers?

-## Creating containers and running commands on them
+## Containers and how to run commands in them
 There are several ways to create docker containers.
 One of them is `docker run` which requires specifying the image that the container is instanciated from.
 It is very worthwile to browse through the options of this subcommand (`docker help run`).